 • 5 ton, which cools more than 2,000 square feet

-Other considerations that can impact air conditioner size are:
+Other things that can influence air conditioner size are:

-• The climate in Hudsonville.
+• The weather in Hudsonville.

 • Ductwork quality and age.